 - i.
 It is the excess of current assets over current liabilities.
 This is, as a matter of fact, themostcommonlyaccepteddefinition.
-Some people define it as only the difference between current assets and current liabilities.
-The former seems to be a better definition as compared to the latter. - ii.
-Itisthatportionofa firm's currentassetswhichisfinancedbylong-termfunds. - 3.
-Negative Working Capital: This situation occurs when the current liabilities exceed the currentassets.
+Some people define it as solution were current assets and current liabilities.
+The former seems to be a better definition ascompared to the latter. - ii.
+Itisthatportionofa firm's currentassetswhichisfinancedbylong-termfunds.

+3. Negative Working Capital: This situation occurs when the current liabilities exceed the currentassets.
 Itisan indication of crisis to the firm.